SpyrosMouchlianitis/grace-compiler/README.md

 ## Usage
 - Run `make` to compile the project.
 - Run  `make run` to run the parser.
-(Still a work in progress not everything works correctly).
+- Run `make clean` to do a clean install.

 ## Known Issues
-- Comments/Multiline comments
-- Arrays with number e.g char[15]
-- Escape characters in single quotes e.g '\0'
+- Escape characters in single quotes e.g '\0' are not recognised
-- Whenever T_num is caught the parser fails.
-- Make the block parser rule call multiple stmt rules